128technology/docs/docs/cli_reference.md

 ## `set log level`

-Set the log level of a process
+Set the log level of a process.

 #### Usage